-Internet security needs improving or else half of small- and medium-sized businesses will be hacked by 2003, it was revealed in a report by IT research group Gartner.
+Internet security needs improving or else half of small and medium-sized enterprises (SMEs) will be hacked by 2003, it was revealed in a report by IT research group Gartner.

-He points out one area of exposure is remote access It and recommends all companies to use encrypted virtual private networks.
+He points out one area of exposure is remote access IT, and he recommends all companies to use encrypted virtual private networks (VPNs).

 He suggests getting a professional services firm to carry out a penetration test to assess the weaknesses of a security policy.
 “Security is only as strong as its weakest link.
 It should be kept in mind where business-to-business links are created,” Mannion said.

 Large corporations may have a solid security system in place, but these are now linked to suppliers and customers who do not see security as a main business objective.
 A hack attack could be launched through one of these sites.

 Mannion said companies should be aware of the legal implications.
 “Good practice dictates you should enquire from anybody you plan to partner with whether they meet your security requirements, but I doubt if this goes on,” he said.